Unity-Technologies/uGUI/README.md

         * Locate the section: <Target Name="AfterBuild">
         * Follow the instructions in the comments

+### Unity is at version X but the repo is only at version Y why isn't it updated already ###

+Unity's release schedule doesn't always happen at convenient times for us to drop everything and update our public repo.
+We will try to always have the repo updated within a week of a public release but sometimes things happen and more time is needed.
+Please note that we will NOT be updating the repo for patch releases due to the time it takes to update the repo at this time.

 ### Will you be taking pull requests? ###
 At this stage the UI system is undergoing further development internally with many design decisions still being debated and implemented.
-Also, we are waiting to see the volume of pull requests and the time it will take the process them.
-As such, we are prioritizing first bug fix pull requests and will iterate on this process going forward.
+We will be accepting pull requests when the team has time to process them.
+Due to the current set up where development actually happens on a internal repo, changes are pushed in a batch when public releases are done.
+Whether a pull request is accepted or not will be declined locally with a comment of Accepted.
+This makes for less merge conflicted during the batch pushes as well as ensuring a fix will make it out in the official unity release for everyone.